Thermonuclear weapon: W88

-In 1999 a reporter for the San Jose Mercury News reported that the U.S. W88 nuclear warhead, a small MIRVed warhead used on the Trident II SLBM, had a prolate primary (code-named Komodo) and a spherical secondary (code-named Cursa) inside a specially shaped radiation case (known as the "peanut" for its shape).
+In 1999 a reporter for the San Jose Mercury News reported that the US W88 nuclear warhead, a small MIRVed warhead used on the Trident II SLBM, had a prolate primary (code-named Komodo) and a spherical secondary (code-named Cursa) inside a specially shaped radiation case (known as the "peanut" for its shape).
 The value of an egg-shaped primary lies apparently in the fact that a MIRV warhead is limited by the diameter of the primary: if an egg-shaped primary can be made to work properly, then the MIRV warhead can be made considerably smaller yet still deliver a high-yield explosion.
 A W88 warhead manages to yield up to 475 ktTNT with a physics package 68.9 inch long, with a maximum diameter of 21.8 inch, and by different estimates weighing in a range from 175 to 360 kg.
 The smaller warhead allows more of them to fit onto a single missile and improves basic flight properties such as speed and range.